 13. Window Catio

-If you don’t have a suitable space to create an outdoor enclosure, the a window box makes for a great small catio.
-They’re often simpler to construct too, though you just need to spend a little more time ensuring that they’re secure enough to support your cat’s weight.
-They offer the ideal viewing platform with a little bit of fresh air for your cat to sunbathe and survey the space and wildlife around your home.
+The window box makes for a great small catio if you don’t have a suitable space to create an outdoor enclosure.
+They’re often simpler to construct, too, but you need to spend a little more time ensuring they’re secure enough to support your cat’s weight.

 Take a look at this example window catio from a Floppycats reader.